 Digital Object Identifier (DOI)

 Zheng, Yuan; Qu, Jing; Xue, Fenqin; Zheng, Yan; Yang, Bo; Chang, Yongchang; Yang, Hui; and Zhang, Jianliang, "Novel DNA Aptamers for Parkinson’s Disease Treatment Inhibit a-Synuclein Aggregation and Facilitate its Degradation" (2018).
-Neurobiology.
+Translational Neuroscience.
 62.